scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

    On the left-hand side, the physical choices and mathematical operations that define the model and SCF cycle are shown.
    On the right-hand side, the (higher-order) functions and classes in atoMEC corresponding to the items on the left-hand side are shown.
    Some liberties are taken with the code in the figure in order to improve readability.
-   The dotted lines represent operations that are taken care of within the `models.CalcEnergy` function, but are shown nevertheless to improve understanding.
+   The dotted lines represent operations that are taken care of within the :code:`models.CalcEnergy` function, but are shown nevertheless to improve understanding.

 Code structure and details
 --------------------------

 In the following sections, we describe the structure of the code in relation to the physical problem being modelled.
-Average-atom models can (at least appear) to rely on many different parameters and approximations.
+Average-atom models typically rely on various different parameters and approximations.
 In atoMEC, we have tried to structure the code in a way that makes clear which parameters come from the physical problem studied compared to choices of the model and numerical or algorithmic choices.